yuelinzhou/Investigate-storms-in-the-world/README.md

 - library("geofacet")

-## create some important topics for investigation ( play around with the data)
+## Create some important topics for investigation ( play around with the data)
 create more imagines and visualizations.